EU, OECD press Spain to focus on reforms, growth

 MADRID The European Union and the OECD group of wealthy countries piled pressure on Spain on Wednesday to step up economic reforms and focus on growth not just cutting deficits.

-The measures are part of a national programme of reform agreed with Brussels, but EU officials are concerned Spain may be dragging its feet over implementing them.
+The measures are part of a national program of reform agreed with Brussels, but EU officials are concerned Spain may be dragging its feet over implementing them.

 European authorities granted Madrid two extra years, until 2016, to bring its public deficit below the European ceiling of 3 percent of Gross Domestic Product and urged the country to use this breathing space to push though planned economic reforms.